Understanding the Intensive Outpatient Program

 - Individual therapy: Individual therapy isn’t typically the primary form of treatment in intensive outpatient programs, but it is often used as an adjunct service.
 The therapist’s aim isn’t to uncover underlying issues that influence drug or alcohol abuse, but rather to rectify maladaptive behaviors.

-- Medication management: When combined with therapy and psychosocial support, medication can be effective in promoting abstinent behavior by decreasing cravings, blocking the desired effects of substances, or treating mental health problems that contribute to drug or alcohol abuse.
+- Medication-assisted treatment and management: When combined with therapy and psychosocial support, medication can be effective in promoting abstinent behavior by decreasing cravings, blocking the desired effects of substances, or treating mental health problems that contribute to drug or alcohol abuse.
 Medication can also be prescribed to treat any physical ailments caused by addiction.

 - Detoxification: Some intensive outpatient programs may offer detoxification services for those who aren’t at risk for experiencing severe and dangerous withdrawal symptoms.
 Other programs may refer you elsewhere for detox before you are admitted to the program.